CS130-W20/team-B1/README.md

 ## Tech Stack Description

 Director is built using Django and React.
 Django incorporates Django Channels, and the Django Rest Framework.
 React utilizes React Bootstrap.
 Refer to `backend/requirements.txt` for specific packages used in the backend, and to `package.json` for specific packages used in the frontend.

+## Directory Structure
+- backend contains all components for the backend, in Django Directory Structure
+    - Tests are thus in /backend/direcor/tests.py
+- frontend contains all components for the frontend, with React components placed in /frontend/js/components, and tests in /frontend/js/tests